 - Program is designed for campers aged 10-18 years old.

-- Students will be evaluated and put into groups based on age and language experience.
+- Students will be evaluated and put into groups based on age, soccer exerience and skill and language experience.

 Sample Daily Schedule